 |Effect of Decrease||If interest rate decrease, inflation increases||If inflation decreases, the interest rate increase|

 |Money Circulations in the market increases||Money Circulations in the market decreases|

 |Demand for goods & services increase||Demand for goods & services decrease|

-Above we can see the relationship between the inflation vs interest rate.
-Through this, we can say that Inflation vs Interest rate is dependent on each other and the relation between them is an inverse relationship where one increase and other decrease and vice versa.
+Through this, we can say that the inflation and interest rate are dependent on each other and the relation between them is an inverse relationship where one increases and other decrease and vice versa.